PalomeroLab/how-to/docs/amazon-web-services/ec2.md

 # EC2

-EC2 instances are virtual servers that you can provision and manage in the AWS cloud.
-They offer flexible compute capacity, billed by the hour or second, with a variety of instance types to suit different workloads.
+EC2 instances are virtual servers that you can provision and manage in the cloud.

 ## Instance Types

 EC2 provides a wide range of [instance types](https://aws.amazon.com/ec2/instance-types/) optimized for various use cases:

 - General Purpose (e.g., t3, m5)
 - Compute Optimized (e.g., c5)